Arenaways

-Arenaways was an open-access railway operator in Italy.
-It began passenger operations between Milan and Turin in November 2010, competing with national monopoly operator Trenitalia.
+Arenaways is a railway operator in Italy.
+It began open-access passenger operations between Milan and Turin in November 2010, competing with national monopoly operator Trenitalia.
 Arenaways was running the first private passenger-carrying rail services since nationalisation, and intended to complain to the competition authority about the dominance of Trenitalia.

+In March 2024 Arenaways was awarded a PSO contract for the operation of two railway lines in Piedmont for 10 years, commencing in January 2025.
+The operator selected Estonian rail ticketing solutions firm, Turnit, to power their eCommerce and ticketing solutions.

-Arenaways used Bombardier TRAXX locomotives, and passenger coaches built by Astra Vagoane Călători.
+Arenaways used Bombardier Traxx locomotives, and passenger coaches built by Astra Vagoane Călători.

 The company offered a number of novel on-board services.

+In November 2024, Renfe bought a 33% shareholding in Arenaways.